SMcQ618/Sobel-Edge-Detection/README.md

 # Sobel-Edge-Detection
 Implemented Sobel Edge Detection using CUDA and OpenCV in a high-performance computing environment in linux.

 This program applies the Sobel Edge Detection algorithm using NVIDIA's CUDA in C++ to accelerate processing.
+It was origanally assigned to me from Professor David Kaeli to learn what Sobel Edge Detection is then take any image I want and perform edge detection on it, to detect any significant changes in the image.

-Sobel Edge Detection which identifies edges/boundaries in an image by highlighting areas of rapid changes in high constrastThis algorithm is commonly used in image processing and computer vision.
+First I researched what Sobel was, Sobel Edge Detection is an algorithm which identifies edges/boundaries in an image by highlighting areas of rapid changes in high constrast.
+This algorithm is commonly used in image processing and computer vision.
 Using the algorithm I search the image for edges by calculating gradients in the x and in the y directions.
 The program can work with different image files such as '.jpg' file but can also work with other image files by specifying it.
 To Find the image in your system, make sure to set the file path correctly otherwise there will be errors with finding the image.

 ## Features